OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 match the time step for the aerodynamic calculations (``DTAero``) as specified in the primary AeroDyn input file, and ``Tmax`` is the total simulation time.

+Note that ``dT`` should be the same for each of the cases listed in the COMBINED-CASE ANALYSIS section.
+All of the cases will be output to the same file, with a ``Case`` column listed next to the ``Time`` output column for help with data processing.

+For further debugging capability, the AeroDyn driver now also has the ability to read the combined case input data as a time-history file.
+In place of a row in the COMBINED-CASE ANALYSIS table, a separate input file can be listed instead.
+The name of the file should be preceded with the ``@`` character, to indicate the data is a time-history file in a separate text input file.
+An example is provided in :numref:`ad_appendix`

 AeroDyn Primary Input File
 --------------------------